slipeer/synapse-ldap-password-provider/README.rst

 =============================

 - Allows synapse to use LDAP database as a password provider.
-- Allows to map mail and msisdn (phone) from LDAP (check usage note!)
+- Allows to map mail and msisdn (phone) from LDAP (check usage note!).
+May be used in mxisd SynapseSQL backend.
 - Allows implementing independent account lockout policy, to prevent Active Directory users locking by external bruteforce attack.
+- Supports unicode characters in ldap DistinguishedName attributes
+- Compatible with synapse 0.29.x

 Travis-CI Build Status
 ======================